nothin-special/security-logs/HackTheBox/Code/code.md

 ![task](./images/task.png)

 bypasses the filter since it removes ../ but will leave ../ for path traversal.
-Since it's running as sudo it will successfully grab the files
+Since it's running as sudo it will successfully backup the root directory files.

 ![exploit](./images/exploit.png)